Creatine Loading Calculator

 - Creatine monohydrate

-- The most commonly studied supplement form used for sport and exercise protocols.
+- The most widely studied supplemental form of creatine for exercise and sports-nutrition use.

 - Loading phase

-- A short higher-dose period used to raise muscle creatine stores faster.
+- A short higher-intake phase, commonly 5 to 7 days, used to raise muscle creatine stores faster.

 - Maintenance phase